 Using simple passwords or the same password for multiple applications is never a good idea, but it becomes even more of a risk when working away from your office or home.
 To make it easier to generate and recall secure unique passwords for each website and application you use, MIT has licensed LastPass Enterprise for all members of the community.

 With LastPass, you only need to remember one master password to access your entire collection of logins on Windows, macOS, and mobile native clients, as well as any web browser.
 You can also link your personal LastPass account (if you have one) to your MIT account, so that both can be accessed through a single login.

 LastPass is also a secure way to share passwords with coworkers in different locations.
 With LastPass Enterprise you can share single passwords or entire folders of passwords with other users securely; IS&T does not recommend sending passwords via email or text.

 Manage and share files using Dropbox

-Storing your files in Dropbox enables you to access all of your files seamlessly from any computer or device.
+Storing your files in Dropbox enables you to access all of them seamlessly from any computer or device.
 MIT has licensed Dropbox Business for use by all members of the MIT community; this service provides 200 gigabytes (GB) of cloud storage per user and automatic file synchronization across devices.
 You can also connect a personal Dropbox account to your MIT Dropbox Business account, which lets you access both accounts on your computer or devices.

 Dropbox also makes it easy to share files with remote coworkers.
 You can even set passwords or expiration dates for shared links to provide extra security.
 In addition, entire folders and their contents can be shared with individuals or groups of Dropbox users.